Love Gin? Looking for a gift for a gin loving friend, or just a treat for yourself? Here are five gins that you might not have heard of.

 No prizes for guessing where Masons Yorkshire Gin is produced!
 It’s a true small batch craft gin, slow distilled in traditional copper stills with pure Yorkshire water and a careful balance of juniper, citrus and botanicals.
 I sampled the Lavender Edition gin*, which has a gently floral flavour.
 The gin is delightfully dry, and this would be fantastic in a spring cocktail.

-You can buy Masons Yorkshire Gin from their website, and their stockists list is also available on the site.
-They also make a Tea Gin, and there are some lovely gin gift sets on the website as well.
+They also make a Tea Gin*, and there are some lovely gin gift sets available as well.

 Riverside Gin’s Damson Gin Liqueur